 As any oscillator, the Stochastic indicator is going to be plotted on your screen below the price as this is how oscillators are being represented.
 Divergences can be used here as well and as always it is advisable to stay with the indicator and not with price as the indicator is taking into account more candles when levels are being plotted.
 For example, if the period is 14, the default one, it means the indicator is considering the last 14 candles and plots the value based on that information, while price is referring always to the last candle.
 That being said, bullish or bearish divergences can form and I would filter them as ignoring the ones that are forming below the 80 level as well as the ones that are forming above the 20.
 Consider only the ones that end below 20 and above 80 as it means price is in overbought or oversold areas and forming a divergence in the same time.

 Needless to say that in a bullish divergence we should look for trading BUY contracts/CALL options while a bearish divergence is always signaling SELL orders or PUT options.
-Like mentioned at the beginning of this article, the big advantage the Stochastic oscillator has comes from the fact that it is forming a cross (the fast line is crossing the slow one) and if the cross is in the oversold territory, namely below the 20 level, it is considered to be bullish, so BUY CFDs/CALL options are favored, while if the cross is forming above the 80 level it is considered to be bearish, so SELL CFDs/PUT options are favored.
+Like mentioned at the beginning of this article, the big advantage the Stochastic oscillator has comes from the fact that it is forming a cross (the fast line is crossing the slow one) and if the cross is in the oversold territory, namely below the 20 level, it is considered to be bullish, so BUY CFDs/CALL options are favoured, while if the cross is forming above the 80 level it is considered to be bearish, so SELL CFDs/PUT options are favoured.

-This characteristic is making the Stochastic oscillator being visible and easy to understand and it is being favored by many traders.
+This characteristic is making the Stochastic oscillator being visible and easy to understand and it is being favoured by many traders.
 However, it doesn’t mean that it is 100% accurate as this is correct and is functioning only when ranges are forming.
 In other words, if you’re able to identify a range, then using Stochastic is recommended and sessions for range trading are the Asian one and last part of the North American session.